IlijaTrifke/vehicle-backend/README.md

 # 🚗 Vehicle Backend

-A **Spring Boot** application developed as part of the Mühlbauer technical assignment.
 The project implements **Create, Read, Update, and Delete (CRUD)** functionality for managing vehicle records, following a clean, modular architecture and good development practices.

 ---